jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 # GitLab Continuous Integration for IOC Development

+This chapter details the Continuous Integration (CI) process implemented within the ALS-U GitLab environment, designed to standardize the building and testing of EPICS IOCs.
+You will learn how IOC projects include configuration from a central CI project (`alsu/ci`), understand the standard pipeline stages (like build and test), and crucially, discover how to conditionally incorporate necessary ALS-U site-specific modules into your CI builds using a simple `.sitmodules` trigger file.
+A hands-on walkthrough demonstrates pushing your IOC code to GitLab and observing the CI pipeline behavior both before and after enabling site module support.

 ## Lesson Overview

 In this documentation, you will learn how to do the following:

-* Integrate the ALS-U GitLab CI configuration into your IOC project.
+* Understand how ALS-U GitLab CI configuration is applied to your IOC project.
-* Conditionally include site-specific modules using the `.sitmodules` file.
+* Conditionally add site-specific modules to CI builds using the `.sitmodules` file.

-This document outlines the Continuous Integration (CI) setup for developing and testing Input/Output Controllers (IOCs) at the Advanced Light Source Upgrade (ALS-U).
-The central CI project (`alsu/ci`) to provide standardized workflows and ensure code quality.
+* Create a GitLab repository for an IOC and observe the CI pipeline execution.

 ## Key Features